DefGuard/docs/deployment-strategies/standalone-package-based-installation/defguard-apt-repository.md

 sudo apt update
 ```

-Afterward running these commands, you can install and update Defguard using `apt`.
+After running these commands, you can install and update Defguard using `apt`.

-After new release, simply use `sudo apt update` to update repository.
+After a new release, simply use `sudo apt update` to update the repository.

 ### Using pre-release builds

-Defguard APT repository has there components:
+The Defguard APT repository has three components:

 * **release**: for stable releases of v1.x packages
 * **pre-release**: for pre-release versions of v1.x packages
 * **release-2.0**: for stable releases of v2.0 packages
 * **pre-release-2.0**: for pre-release versions of v2.0 packages

-For example, if you want to install packages from pre-release, simply change `release` to `pre-release` in the installation steps described above, or run the following commands:
+For example, if you want to install packages from `pre-release`, simply change `release` to `pre-release` in the installation steps described above, or run the following commands:

 ```sh
 echo "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/defguard.asc] https://apt.defguard.net/ trixie pre-release" | \